MarionBarbee/Sudoku_solver/README.md

 See image files for Chrome websudoku.com puzzle page scrape instructions and manual puzzle input instructions.

-It is written in C++ and compiles with no warnings in Visual Studio.
+It is written in C++ (C++11 library for Marsenne Twister random number generator) and compiles with no warnings in Visual Studio.
 Since I recompiled it with static linking of needed runtime DLLs, it is a stand-alone exe.

 It can solve the hardest Sudoku puzzles in the world.